You are here

 What to Expect

-Patrons will need to request materials in advance of their appointment.
-Requests will be paged and ready when you arrive.
+Patrons will need to request materials at least 3 business days in advance of their appointment to allow time for paging and requesting from our off-site facility as needed.
 Please only request the amount of material you think you can reasonably review during your appointment time.
 We will not be able to page new materials while you are here.
 Materials can be requested through our online catalog or finding aids database.
 If you have any questions about this process, Ask Us!

 - You may be in the reading room during your appointment with another researcher.